 Other Expenses.
 The term “other expenses” referenced in section §5515(a) is sufficiently broad to permit a temporary transfer of reserve funds to the general operating account to fund expenses such as those related to a restatement of an association's governing documents.
 However, the statute clearly contemplates temporary transfers that are intended to be repaid promptly.
 Although not expressly limited to emergency or extraordinary expenses, transfers from reserves should not be for routine and anticipated operating expenses since they are supposed to be funded by regular or special assessments sufficient to perform the association’s obligation under the governing documents and the Davis-Stirling Act.
 (Civ.
 Code §5600(a).)

 Suspending Reserve Deposits.
-Suspending reserve deposits qualifies as borrowing from reserves.
-Monies allocated to the reserve account are pledged in the reserve funding plan annually published to the membership, as well as the operating budget mailed to all members prior to the start of the fiscal year.
+Although there is no statute or case law on the issue, some believe suspending reserve deposits qualifies as borrowing from reserves.
+The argument is that monies allocated to the reserve account are pledged in the reserve funding plan annually published to the membership, as well as the operating budget mailed to all members prior to the start of the fiscal year.
 Those funds are then collected from the membership for that purpose.
 Intercepting reserve monies before they are deposited into the reserve account or waiting until after they are deposited produces the same result--reserve monies are being used for non-reserve expenses.
-Such actions are allowed if done properly.

 Repay Within One Year.
 Monies borrowed from the reserves must be repaid to the reserve fund within one year of the date of the initial transfer, except that the board may, after giving the same notice required for considering a transfer, and, upon making a finding supported by documentation that a temporary delay would be in the best interests of the association, temporarily delay the repayment.
 (Civ.
 Code §5515(d).)
 Associations are allowed to levy special assessments to replenish reserve funds.